brandonkrull/edgar-analytics/README.md

 - `cik`: SEC Central Index Key
 - `accession`: SEC document accession number
 - `extention`: Value that helps determine the document being requested

+The inactivity time is input as a text file containing a single integer between 0 and 86,400 (the number of seconds in a day).

 ## Output
 The output file with the information about each of the users' sessions should be